ganna-loyik/zio-food-recipes/README.md

 **Datamodel**: each recipe includes name, description, list of ingredients, tags (used for recipe categories such as breakfast, vegetarian), step-by-step instructions for cooking, time required.

-**Authentication**: users need to get a token (go to http://localhost:9000/login/:yourlogin/:password) by giving a username and password (currently `test`) and then provide that token when they send requests: `"Authorization": "Bearer <yourToken>"`.
+**Authentication**: users need to get a token (go to http://localhost:9000/login/:yourlogin/:password) by giving a username and password (currently it should be `test`) and then provide that token when they send requests: `"Authorization": "Bearer <yourToken>"`.

 **Recipe submission**: users can submit their own recipes by editing the recipe form step by step if they can't fill in all the fields at once.
 They must also add all new ingredients and tags to the registers, if any.
 Go to http://localhost:9000/graphql
 ```